hapax/hapax.github.io/assets/hyperlaunch.md

 light enough or the plunger big enough.
 This completes our oompoc that a French press cross vacuum cleaner can launch rockets.
-Next, we turn to some basic design considerations.

 ##### 3. Design considerations<a id="sec-3" name="sec-3"></a>